 The amazing world of unnameable thingsTM

-Art has always had the ability to dream up different ways of living, so it would be hardly surprising if in recent years progressive artists were thinking more about sharing, about community, and interactions of many different shades (in the way that Harry Giles talks about how we care for audiences in his excellent essay, for instance.)
+Art has always had the ability to dream up different ways of living, so it would be hardly surprising if in recent years progressive artists were thinking more about sharing, about community, and interactions of many different shades (in the way that Harry Josephine Giles talks about how we care for audiences in their excellent essay, for instance.)
 Artists are drawn to make works that invite people to imagine more, to imagine better – and to include more people in that act.

 Are these modern ambitions particularly visible in mainstream UK theatre at the moment?
 Much as I love it, for me, most of it is not really modern in any recognisable way.

 Granted, theatre is often wonderful precisely because of its ephemeral, fleeting nature.
 Sometimes it’s truly inspiring to be working in an artform that doesn’t really have a memory.
 But I also can’t think of many disciplines where you can be lauded as innovative or experimental for doing something that was first practiced 60+ years ago.
 Did theatre have a ‘punk’ moment?
 Maybe, at various points, with playwrights like Orton or Bond or Kane.
 But did it have a post-punk moment, when that creative vigour was translated into aesthetics that informed pretty much everything that followed?
 I struggle to think of a comparison.
 Subject matter, contemporary references or LED lighting aside, most mainstream theatre in the 21st century could very easily have been made in the 1960s.